Short overview of the asylum procedure

 • Appointment of a lawyer and substantive preparation for the asylum procedure.

-If it becomes clear on the fourth day of the short asylum procedure that the IND will not be able to take a well-founded decision on the asylum application within these eight days, the application is further assessed in the Extended Procedure (Verlengde asielprocedure).
+If it becomes clear on the fourth day of the Regular Procedure that the IND will not be able to take a well-founded decision on the asylum application within these 8 days, the application is further assessed in the Extended Procedure (Verlengde Asielprocedure).
 In this extended asylum procedure the IND has to take a decision on the application within 6 months.
-This time limit can be extended by 9 months, and another 3 months.[11]
+This time limit can, in certain cases, be extended by 9 months, and another 3 months if in a specific case more time is necessary to form a well-founded decision.[10]
+Because of the IND’s capacity problems and the large influx of asylum seekers in recent years, the time limit for deciding for all asylum requests has been extended to 15 months until at least 1 January 2025.[11].

-There is only one asylum status in the Netherlands.
+There is only one asylum status (éénstatusstelsel) in the Netherlands, meaning that both asylum permits issued on grounds of refugee status and subsidiary protection give the same rights regarding for example validity, family reunification, and accommodation.
 However, there are two different grounds on which this asylum status may be granted (besides family reunification).[12]
 These two grounds are: refugee status (A-status); and subsidiary protection (B-status).
-In addition to the grounds of Article 15 of the recast Qualification Directive, trauma suffered in the country of origin, as a result of which it is not reasonable to require the asylum seeker to return to his country of origin, falls within the scope of Article 29(1)(b) of the Aliens Act (B-status).[13]
+In addition to the grounds of Article 15 of the recast Qualification Directive, trauma suffered in the country of origin, as a result of which it is not reasonable to require the asylum seeker to return to their country of origin, falls within the scope of Article 29(1)(b) of the Aliens Act (B-status).[13]

 The IND must first examine whether an asylum seeker qualifies for refugee status, before examining whether they should be granted subsidiary protection.[14]
-This means that an asylum seeker may only qualify for subsidiary protection in case he or she does not qualify as a refugee under Article 1A of the Refugee Convention.
-In case an asylum seeker is granted subsidiary protection, he or she cannot appeal in order to obtain refugee status.[15]
+This means that an asylum seeker may only qualify for subsidiary protection in case they do not qualify as a refugee under Article 1A of the Refugee Convention.
+In case an asylum seeker is granted subsidiary protection, they cannot appeal in order to obtain refugee status.[15]
 This is because, regardless of the ground on which the permit is granted, the asylum permit entitles the status holder to the same rights regarding social security (see Content of International Protection).

 Return decision